oracle/terraform-provider-oci/website/docs/d/database_management_db_management_private_endpoints.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
+* `is_cluster` - (Optional) The option to filter Database Management private endpoints that can used for Oracle Databases in a cluster.
+This should be used along with the vcnId query parameter.
 * `name` - (Optional) A filter to return only resources that match the entire name.
 * `state` - (Optional) The lifecycle state of a resource.
 * `vcn_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VCN.